rya-sge/access-denied/_posts/2026-09-14-fri-flashcards.md

 ### FRI

-**In plain words:** shrink the sealed list by folding, then spot-check the shrinking steps at random spots.
+**In plain words:** FRI shrinks a sealed list by folding it again and again, then spot-checks the shrinking steps at random spots to make sure nothing was faked.

 **Precisely:** Fast Reed-Solomon Interactive Oracle Proof of Proximity: an [IOP of proximity](#iop-of-proximity) proving a committed word is close to a low-degree polynomial by folding it down in a commit phase, then checking random positions across all layers in a query phase.